-Even if it feels safe and clean, remember that small particles are invisible and can easily enter your house.
-Here how to protect your child at home:
+Even if it feels safe and clean, remember that small particles are invisible and easily enter your house.
+Here is how to protect your child at home:

-- If you have air conditioners, note that usually don’t filter the small dangerous particles.
+- If you have air conditioners, note that they usually don’t filter the small dangerous particles.

 How to protect your children outdoors:

-- Protect your child by reducing the time spend outdoors when pollution is high
+- Protect your child by reducing the time spent outdoors when pollution is high.

 What air level is safe for children?

 To make sure your children are fully protected against this invisible threat, try to keep the air “Good” (0-50 on the AQICN matrix).
-If you measure air which is just moderate or unhealthy air for sensitive groups (young children are the most sensitive group), take precautions.
+Take precautions if you measure the air that is just moderate or unhealthy for sensitive groups (young children are the most sensitive group).

 - 0 – 50 Good: No health impacts

 - 51 – 100 Moderate: Potential mild impacts for extremely sensitive groups